sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![HTTP LB](./assets/http_lb_pool_origin.png)

-Select **IP address of Origin Server on given Sites** as Origin Server type and type in the **10.5.11.20** private IP (your BigIP XC interface).
-Then in the drop-down menu select the [Virtual Site](#21-configure-xc-virtual-site) we created earlier.
-Complete the configuration by clicking the **Apply** button.
+Select **IP address of Origin Server on given Sites** as the Origin Server type and enter the **10.5.11.20** private IP (your BIG-IP XC interface).
+Then, in the drop-down menu, select the [Virtual Site](#22-configure-xc-virtual-site) we created earlier.
+Complete the configuration by clicking **Apply**.

 ![HTTP LB](./assets/http_lb_pool_details.png)

-Configure the second origin server for the second BigIP instance in the same way.
-The IP address is **10.5.11.21**
+Configure the second origin server for the second BIG-IP instance in the same way.
+The IP address is **10.5.11.21**.

 Type in the **8080** origin server port.